Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

     -outdir dirname: set log directory (should be empty or non-existing)
-    -overwrite: force writing logs in existing non-empty directory -xml filename: write XML report for Jenkins (in JUnit-like format) Groups, grids, and test cases to be executed can be specified by list of file masks, separated by spaces or comma; default is all (*).
+    -overwrite: force writing logs in existing non-empty directory -xml filename: write XML report for Jenkins (in JUnit-like format)
+    -beep: play sound signal at the end of the tests Groups, grids, and test cases to be executed can be specified by list of file masks, separated by spaces or comma; default is all (*).
 ~~~~~